EpiphanySoft/phylo/README.md

         return false; // keep going and/or descending }

-The `state` parameter is the same as for the `handler` on the `walk` method.
+The `state` parameter is the same as for the `walk` method.

 Asynchronous forms:

  - `asyncTips(mode, test)`
  - `asyncWalk(mode, before, after)`

-The `test`, `before` and `after` methods of the asynchronous methods accept the same parameters and can return the same results as with the synchronous forms.
-They can alternatively return a Promise if their determination is also async.
+The `test`, `before` and `after` handlers of the asynchronous methods accept the same parameters and return the same results as with the synchronous forms.
+They can, alternatively, return a Promise if their determination is also async.

 ## Reading and Writing Files